yaegerg/universe-bot/README.md

   ```
 4. Join [the shared slack team](https://join.slack.com/t/build-a-chatbot/shared_invite/MjE2MjY2Nzk0NjkxLTE1MDA3MzU1MzAtN2UyMmE5ZWFmNA).
 This link will ask for an email address and send you instructions for joining our team.
 Once you've joined, you can test this by saying something that the bot is already looking for, like "universe-bot universe".

+> :tada: Congratulations, you've just:
+> - Created a fork
+> - Integrated with Glitch
+> - Used Glitch to deploy live code
+> - Integrated with Slack
+> - Connected an external integration with Slack

 ## Part 2: Pick Your Own Adventure
 Mix and match from the following activities.
 It doesn't matter if you do none of them or all of them, or what order you do them in.
 Each activity is independent of the others and is a way to fill out functionality of the bot for your specific use.
 If you don't have time to get to everything today, don't worry!
 You still have all of the instructions on your fork.